Erik Grafe

 AK, NY

-Erik Grafe is the Deputy Managing Attorney of Earthjustice’s Alaska office.
-Erik joined Earthjustice as a staff attorney in September 2007.
+Erik Grafe is the deputy managing attorney of Earthjustice’s Alaska office.
+Erik joined Earthjustice in Juneau in September 2007 and helped open the Anchorage location in 2009.

-Prior to joining Earthjustice, Erik worked as an associate in the New York and Moscow offices of Cleary Gottlieb Steen & Hamilton, a large international law firm, and as a staff attorney for MFY Legal Services, a non-profit provider of legal services to low-income New Yorkers.
-In summer 2006, he served as a law clerk for the Hon.
+Prior to joining Earthjustice, Erik worked in the New York and Moscow offices of a large international law firm, worked for a nonprofit legal services provider, and served as a law clerk for the Hon.
 Timothy M. Burgess of the U.S. District Court for the District of Alaska.

 Offshore drilling in the Arctic would disturb an ecosystem unlike any other on Earth, affecting already-threatened wildlife such as polar bears, whales, and walruses.
 It would also thwart progress on addressing climate change.